-Agriculture, Forestry and Fishing employs more of King Island Council area's resident workforce than any other industry sector.
+Agriculture, Forestry and Fishing employs more of the King Island Council area's resident workforce than any other industry sector.

 Industry sector data identifies the industries in which the residents of an area work either within the residing area or elsewhere.
-Comparing the industry sectors in which King Island Council area residents are employed in the industry sectors that are located in King Island Council area, indicates whether an economy draws on the skills offered by its own residents, or on a different set of skills imported from elsewhere in the region.
+Comparing the industry sectors in which the King Island Council area residents are employed in the industry sectors that are located in the King Island Council area, indicates whether an economy draws on the skills offered by its own residents, or on a different set of skills imported from elsewhere in the region.

 - The economic base and employment opportunities available within commuting distance;

 - The educational levels of the local population; and

 - The working and social aspirations of the local population.